nkn-ctrl/TryHackMe/Red_Team_Operation/Lateral_Movement_and_Pivoting.md

 tscon 3 /dest:rdp-tcp#6
 ```
 Note: Windows Server 2019 won't allow you to connect to another user's session without knowing its password.

+## PORT Forwarding
+We can use port forwarding techniques, which consist of using any compromised host as a jump box to pivot to other hosts.

+### SSH Tunnelling